I See You…

 Rainbow field

 I’d totally prepared another post when I decided to take a little nap and my 2-year-old son sauntered after me.
 I groaned inwardly knowing my quick ‘shut-eye’ was fading into the shadows.
-Well he’s my son and I love him so we played on the bed, rumpled the sheets and like I suspected, he soon got bored and back went to the living room to watch ‘Agent Oso,’ on the T.V and play with his ten-year old brother.
+Well he’s my son and I love him so we played on the bed, rumpled the sheets and like I suspected, he soon got bored and went back to the living room to watch ‘Agent Oso,’ on the T.V and play with his ten-year old brother.

 I had settled into a blissful sleep, you know that kind where you feel as if you’re been rocked and your bed was moving in consonance to your breathing?
-Well I was in that threshold when intuitively my eyes flipped open, my son had climbed my bed and was sitting precariously near the edge, it seemed as if he was navigating a rugged mountain by the look on his cute face, and everything happened in a split second…
+Well, I was in that threshold when intuitively, my eyes flipped open, my son had climbed my bed and was sitting precariously near the edge, it seemed as if he was navigating a rugged mountain by the look on his cute face, and everything happened in a split second…

-If my son had fallen from that bed, I’m sure the Queen would have heard his wailing in Buckingham palace, so I was not about to let that happen, his head had almost reach the floor when I caught hold of his ankle.
+If my son had fallen from that bed, I’m sure the Queen would have heard his wailing in Buckingham palace, so I was not about to let that happen; his head had almost reach the floor when I caught hold of his ankle.

 ”I got you!”
 I said breathlessly and put him down, he smiled and disappeared from the room, calling out his brother’s name.